Skip to main content

 FAQs

-Where can I find my secrets, project, target, and manifest names?
+Where can I find my secrets, project, environment, and manifest names?

 Where can I find my image tag path?